AudriusDai/lab-psql-data-transfer/README.md

 # lab-psql-data-transfer
 PoC for transferring data.
-It's based on trigger that might act on Update/Insert/Delete and populate the event to another table called `events`.
-Events are constantly being pulled by some python worker.
+It's based on trigger that might act on Update/Insert/Delete and populate the job to another table called `job_queue`.
+Jobs are constantly being pulled by some python worker.

 For local setup you'll have to have a docker installed.
 Run these commands on root level:
 ```